VertigoRay/LTEC6800.ray.pillers.us/_pages/assignment4.md

 ## Week Four

-- Create in-game tutorial.
+- Create an in-game tutorial.
 - Finalize changes to the game based on beta tester feedback.
-- Play and review each others games.
+- Play and review each other's games.
 - Final day: reflect individually on the challenges and experiences of the activity.
 Share with the class.

 # Research Questions